Last updated 22 June 2021

 The United Arab Emirates has come a long way since commencing its COVID vaccination drive in December.
 The vaccination program is currently in full swing across the country with Pfizer, Sinopharm, AstraZeneca, and Sputnik V vaccines.
+The UAE has also started manufacturing its own vaccine, Hayat Vax, in collaboration with G42 and Sinopharm CNBG.

 Haven’t taken your jab yet?
 Keep reading to find out how you too can protect yourself from coronavirus.